willroberts/raven-shield-2020/README.md

 Ubisoft shut down the authentication servers for Raven Shield in 2016, so we use OpenRVS to point our clients at a new set of servers.

-1. Download the latest version of OpenRVS from [RVSGaming.org](http://rvsgaming.org/Downloads/).
-There is [a copy of OpenRVS 1.4 in this repo](OpenRVS1.4.zip).
+1. Download the latest version of OpenRVS from [ModDB](https://www.moddb.com/games/tom-clancys-rainbow-six-3-raven-shield/downloads/raven-shield-openrvs-patch-v15).
 1. Copy `openrvs.ini`, `OpenRVS.u`, `R6ClassDefines.ini`, and `Servers.list` to `<YourGameDir>\system\`.
 1. You will need to update `system\R6GameService.dll` in order to remove another place where the game makes outbound calls to Ubisoft servers.
-Either run Chriswak's [R6GameService_Patcher](http://rvsgaming.org/Downloads/DllPatcher/R6GameService_Patcher.zip) ([source](https://github.com/eth0up/R6GameServicePatcher)) or use [the prebuilt copy from this repo](R6GameService.dll).
+Either run Chriswak's [R6GameService_Patcher](https://github.com/eth0up/R6GameServicePatcher) or use [the prebuilt copy from this repo](R6GameService.dll).
 If unpatched, the game will hang any time it tries to reach Ubisoft servers during regular gameplay.
 1. Launch the game and set your Internet connection speed to either `T1` or `T3` in the settings menu to raise Unreal Engine's `netspeed` to 20KB/s.
 1. Join a server and party like it's 2003!